creslinux/freqcache/README.md

 > IP addresses that led connections to Hackers MITM
 > (man in the middle) proxy.
 Where API credentials and
 > Passwords were harvested.

-FreqCache first prevents DNS lookups from any bot reaching the internet (except stunnel), as this itself may be an Egress leak of data.
+FreqCache prevents DNS lookups from any bot reaching the internet (except stunnel), as this itself may be an Egress leak of data.
 Freqtrade runs two DNS servers:

 1) DNSMasq - provides service to all internal bots.
 It will respond to any query with the IP address of hitch.
 This is used as a simple means to configure containers to direct their functional traffic to the freqcache proxy